Jarrell tornado: Impact and casualties

 The tornado overall resulted in the total destruction of numerous homes and structures, and destroyed an estimated 40 family residences.
 Of these estimated 40 homes, most of them were completely swept away.
 Many of the structures that were swept away were located in the Double Creek Estates.
 The damage from the tornado was classified as F5 severity throughout most of the tornado's path.
 Approximately $40 million in damage was inflicted upon property with another $100,000 (1997 USD) inflicted upon crops.

 A memorial for the victims of the tornado, and another tornado that hit Jarrell in 1989.

 Out of the 131 residents who lived in or near Double Creek Estates, 31 were initially believed to have been killed, but that number was lowered to 27.
 The remains of these people were found at over 30 locations, and the majority of the deaths were reported in the Morbidity and Mortality Weekly Report as being caused by bodily and head trauma and one fatality was reported to have been caused by asphyxia.
 Some of the bodies were identified through the use of dental records.
 The physical trauma inflicted on some of the tornado victims was so extreme that first responders reportedly had difficulty distinguishing human remains from the remains of animals at the sites, as the remains were reportedly torn apart and rendered unrecognizable in the winds of the tornado.
+In fact, many first responders and assistant personnel have reported to having PTSD-like symptoms after the search.
 The sheer strength and intensity of the tornado, as it was in Jarrell, gave the people in its direct path little time to get to safety.
 Most of the homes that were located in Double Creek Estates at the time were constructed on a slab foundation and lacked basements.
 Up to nineteen people had sought refuge in a single storm cellar.

 Many residents of the Double Creek Estates had followed the recommended safety procedures, but were still killed because of the strength of the tornado.
 Some people had chosen to evacuate ahead of the tornado, which may have saved lives.
 Despite the near-complete destruction of houses on the edge of the tornado, some walls were left standing, protecting several residents.
 One survivor holed up in a bathtub and was flung several hundred feet from her house onto a road.

 Three entire families were killed in the Double Creek Estates area: the Igo family (five members), the Smith family (three members) and the Moehring family (four members).
 An additional thirteen people were reportedly transported to a hospital after the event; most of the wounded had abrasions and lacerations due to debris from the tornado.
 Nine families in Jarrell had more than one member die in the tornado, and the youngest victim was five years old.

 Around 300 cattle grazing in a nearby pasture were killed and some were found 0.25 mi away.
 Hundreds of carcasses were found dismembered, lacking limbs, decapitated or skinned.